-Minimal Conditions explores the expansion of sculpture into phenomenal and perception-based practices in and around the Los Angeles area in the 1970s, establishing a key role for California Light and Space art in the development of minimal art toward dematerialization.
-Taking into consideration the contingent and embodied nature of the work by such artists as Robert Irwin, James Turrell, Doug Wheeler, Larry Bell, Eric Orr, and Maria Nordman, Schuld proposes and demonstrates a method of analysis that considers them not as discreet objects, but as diverse species of experience.
-In so doing, Schuld’s compelling study identifies perceptual, philosophical, and historical common ground shared by minimal artists working on both coasts and in the desert landscape.
+Minimal Conditions explores the expansion of sculpture into phenomenal and perception-based practices in and around the Los Angeles area in the 1970s, a time when California Light and Space art played a key role in the evolution of minimal art toward dematerialization.
+Focusing on the contingent and embodied nature of work by such artists as Robert Irwin, James Turrell, Doug Wheeler, Larry Bell, Eric Orr, and Maria Nordman, author Dawna L. Schuld proposes a method of analysis that considers these pieces not as discrete objects, but as diverse species of experience.
+Schuld’s compelling study identifies perceptual, philosophical, and historical common ground shared by minimal artists working on both coasts and in the desert landscape.

 Dawna L. Schuld teaches modern and contemporary art history in the Department of Visualization at Texas A&M University.
 Her previous work has included contributions to books such as Phenomenal: California Light, Space, Surface and Beyond Mimesis and Convention: Representation in Art and Science.

 "Schuld’s scholarship, which is excellent, blends archival research, oral histories, philosophical inquiry, and direct observation in a clear, compelling, and deeply humanist manner.
 One of her great strengths as an author is that she articulates complex ideas in a clear and approachable manner.
 This book is suitable for all curious and creative readers."—Robin Clark, Director of the Artist Initiative, San Francisco Museum of Modern Art

 “By the end of Dawna Schuld's book, we have acquired a very solid understanding of what is at stake in light and space art and the implications of its ambitions.
 It is art that is contingent, situational, and often very beautiful.”—Craig Adcock, author of James Turrell: The Art of Light and Space